Skip to main content Skip to footer

 Cheese

-Most packaged cheeses, including vegetarian or vegan cheeses, could be considered ultra-processed.
+Processed cheeses, as well as most vegetarian or vegan cheeses, are considered ultra-processed.

-Freshly made, unpackaged cheese is not considered ultra-processed.
+Freshly made cheese and cheeses such as cheddar or soft cheeses that you buy in a supermarket are not considered ultra-processed.
 Cheese provides calcium and other nutrients but can be high in salt and saturated fat.

 Meat

-Most processed meats such as sausages, ham, bacon and salami could be classed as ultra-processed and it’s best to limit these as they are usually high in salt and saturated fat.
+Some, but not all, processed meats are classed as ultra-processed but it’s best to limit consumption of all of these as intakes have been linked to increased risk of colorectal cancer and they are usually high in salt and saturated fat.

-Meat such as steak, mince, chicken portions is not ultra-processed.
+Meat such as steak, mince, and chicken portions is not considered ultra-processed but high intakes are also associated with increased risk of colorectal cancer.

 Meat alternatives

-Products such as vegan sausages, burgers or deli slices are usually classed as ultra-processed as they often contain added salt or flavourings and are industrially produced.
+Products such as vegan sausages and burgers are usually classed as ultra-processed as they often contain added salt or flavourings and are industrially produced.
 It’s best to choose those that are lower in salt, saturates and saturated fat.

 Cakes and biscuits